darius/cant/overview.md

 `(each f '(a b c))` = `(list<- (f 'a) (f 'b) (f 'c))`.
 You can also do `(each f xs ys)` which works similarly but calling `(f x y)` for each corresponding `x` and `y`.
 (It's an error if the lists are different lengths.)
 And so on for any number of lists.
-Most of the functions below also work in this variable-arity way.
+Many of the functions below also work in this variable-arity way.

 `(each! f xs)` calls `(f x)` for each `x` in `xs`, in order, for the